-For those of you who didn’t know, Spacewalk is the package and system management solution for Redhat derived Linux operating system such as CentOS, Scientific Linux and Fedora, by the spacewalk community.
-It is released under GPLv2 license.
-It offers more flexible way to do.
-Spacewalk enables you to inventory your systems, manage configuration, act as central repository for your systems, monitor your systems and so on.
+In this tutorial, we will show you how to install Spacewalk on CentOS 6.
+For those of you who didn’t know, Spacewalk is the package and system management solution for Redhat-derived Linux operating systems such as CentOS, Scientific Linux, and Fedora, by the spacewalk community.
+It is released under the GPLv2 license.
+It offers a more flexible way to do it.
+Spacewalk enables you to inventory your systems, manage configuration, act as a central repository for your systems, monitor your systems, and so on.

 Step 2.
 Install PostgreSQL database.